Bot Traffic Detection

 Client-side bot detection

-This approach requires JavaScript to execute on the user’s browser to evaluate client-side behaviour.
+Some of the best bot detection software requires JavaScript to execute on the user’s browser to evaluate client-side behaviour.
 Since this is subject to a much wider variation in user-agent (particularly with mobile), you’ll need a whitelist of known good agents and then check each request against this whitelist.

 You can also check the user agent against a list of known good browsers.
 In this approach, you compare what happens in JavaScript with data that’s been recorded server-side.
 An example is if a user performs an action (like clicking) and then rapidly leaves without following any other actions on your site, it’s possible they are simply using Autoplay on their web browser to browse through multiple websites at once and don’t represent actual human behaviour.

-The downside to client-side detection is that it requires more work since every new bot needs to be added to your database, as well as slower page load times for visitors who end up downloading JavaScript code from your website.
+The downside to client-side bot detection is that it requires more work since every new bot needs to be added to your database, as well as slower page load times for visitors who end up downloading JavaScript code from your website.

 Current challenges in identifying malicious bot traffic

 A recent example of this type of obfuscation is DeepLocker.
 It’s an extremely sophisticated malware that uses advanced machine learning to detect whether it’s running on a virtualized environment or not.
 If the software determines it’s running in a sandbox, it won’t run malicious code and will act as if everything is normal.
-This type of deception has allowed DeepLocker to remain active for two years before researchers were able to spot and identify this particular strain of malware.
+This type of deception allowed DeepLocker to remain active for two years before researchers were able to spot and identify this particular strain of malware.

 In addition, when DeepLocker is executed on an actual computer, you’ll notice network activity from websites like Google Analytics and Facebook — even though these sites aren’t actually visited since those bots never reach your web page either and just leave without any interaction.